A Systematic Survey of Regularization and Normalization in GANs: Background and Three Perspectives of GANs Training

-In this level, GANs can be considered as "counterfeiters-police" competition, where the generator (G) can be thought of counterfeiters, trying to produce fake currency and use it undetected, while the discriminator (D) is analogous to the police, trying to detect the counterfeit currency.
+In low level, GANs is considered as "counterfeiters-police" competition, where the generator (G) can be thought of counterfeiters, trying to produce fake currency and use it undetected, while the discriminator (D) is analogous to the police, trying to detect the counterfeit currency.
 This competition drives both teams to upgrade their methods until the fake currency is indistinguishable from the real ones.
 Generally, D estimates the real probability of both real and fake samples, which is very similar to the bi-classification task, while G generates fake samples similar to real ones.
-Hence, the loss function in Eq (\ref{EQ:eqn1}) can be formulated as:
+Hence, the loss function in Eq (\ref{EQ:eqn1}) is formulated as:

 where $f(\phi,\theta)$ is a binary cross-entropy function, commonly used in binary classification problems.
 Eq (\ref{EQ:eqnganlevel1}) is proposed in original GAN \cite{goodfellow2014generative} and can be optimized by alternate training.
 The training of discriminator is: